 God seeks to share His divine life with us and to this end provides us with several aids.
 Here at Living Nazareth, we prioritize the reception of the Sacraments, especially attendance at daily Mass.
 We have a firm commitment never to compromise a student’s ability to receive Our Lord daily.
 We also provide several opportunities for daily communal prayer (including Eucharistic Adoration and The Liturgy of the Hours) and regular spiritual direction and confession.
 We recognize that we provide a far less valuable gift to your children than that which God, the greatest Teacher, desires to provide for them and seek to create the space and disposition in which they might receive His gifts more effectively.
 In this way they more perfectly follow their vocation and become the young men and women they were created to be.

-Please check back soon for updates or visit our Facebook page for a list of past events and more up-to-date information on upcoming events and the opportunity to RSVP
+Please check our Facebook page for a list of past events and more up-to-date information on upcoming events and the opportunity to RSVP